BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 GreasedLineMaterialDefaults.DEFAULT_WIDTH = 0.5;
 ```

-All lines created after setting this value and not providin a `width` option will use this value as the default one.
+All lines created after setting this value and not providing a `width` option will use this value as the default one.

 #### **sizeAttenuation**